tillt/ChapterForge/README.md

 Notes:
 - Chapters are positioned by absolute start times (`start_ms`); the muxer converts these to durations internally.
 - Chapter images are optional; omit `image` to create a text-only chapter.
+- Chapter URLs are optional; omit `url` to skip the URL track entirely.
 - If top-level metadata fields are omitted and the input file already contains an `ilst`, the existing metadata is preserved automatically.
 - Paths for `cover` and per-chapter `image` are resolved relative to the JSON file location.